jaredkrinke/ldump/docs/api.md

 Get environment for safe `load`ing.

-Intended to be passed as `env` argument (or used in setfenv in Lua 5.1) when `load`ing untrusted data to prevent malicious code execution.
+Intended to be passed as `env` argument when `load`ing untrusted data to prevent malicious code execution.
 Contains only functions, required by ldump itself -- if serialization is overriden, may need to be updated with environment used there.

 ## `ldump.get_warnings`